Chili

 Health Benefits

-- High in antioxidants (vitamin C, carotenoids, flavonoids) that reduce inflammation and oxidative stress
+- High in antioxidants (vitamin C, carotenoids) that combat free radicals and support immune function

-- May improve cardiovascular health by reducing blood pressure and lowering cholesterol
+- Supports cardiovascular health by improving blood flow and potentially reducing cholesterol

 Buying Guide